-A ‘letter of intent’ merely indicates a party’s intention to enter into a contract with the other party in future.
-No binding relationship between the parties at this stage emerges and the totality of the circumstances have to be considered in each case.
+A ‘letter of intent’ merely indicates a party’s intention to enter into a contract in future.
+No binding relationship between parties at this stage emerges and totality of circumstances have to be considered in each case.
 It is no doubt possible to construe a ‘letter of intent’ as a binding contract if such an intention is evident from its terms.
-But then the intention to do so must be clear and unambiguous as it takes a deviation from how normally a ‘letter of intent’ has to be understood.
+But then, intention to do so must be clear and unambiguous as it takes a deviation from how normally a ‘letter of intent’ has to be understood.

 Jawahar Lal Burman v.
 Union of India, (1962) 3 SCR 769 and Dresser Rand S.A. v.
 Bindal Agro Chem Ltd., (2006) 1 SCC 751, if one may say so, are not directly supporting either of the parties.